krishna-beemanapalli/Memristor-Crossbar/README.md

 == Crossbar ==

-3x3 crossbar simlated for read and write operations
+3x3 crossbar simulated for read and write operations